rbuttery/obsidian_daily_google_tasks/README.md

     setup.bat
     ```
     - you can also just click on this file to run it!

+4. Update the ".env" file with the proper paths.
+You'll need to specify where your Obsidian Vault is located.

-4. Run launch_obsidian_with_watchdog.bat
+5. Run launch_obsidian_with_watchdog.bat
    ⚠️ Requires that you have added your Google Cloud credentials.json file into the same directory.
 Follow the [Google Task Python Quickstart](https://developers.google.com/tasks/quickstart/python) from Google to get started.
 Sepcifically, the part on [Authentication](https://developers.google.com/tasks/quickstart/python#authorize_credentials_for_a_desktop_application)
    ``` powershell
    launch_obsidian_with_watchdog.bat
    ```

 ### Optional but recommended: **Pin to your taskbar**
-5. Create a shortcut on your desktop.
+6. Create a shortcut on your desktop.

     - Right click & create a new "shortcut" on your desktop.